If you have a medical emergency in France…

-The SAMU is the French hospital based emergency medical service, providing around the clock phone support, and swift and appropriate emergency call out.
+If you find yourself faced with a medical emergency in France, you will need to call SAMU on 15.
+SAMU is the French hospital based emergency medical service, providing round-the-clock phone support as well as swift and appropriate emergency call out.
 Dial 15 at any time if an emergency medical situation arises.
 They will: –

 ☛ Give medical advice over the phone